 Why I Built Albedo

-As for the app's focus, I'm passionate about astronomy.
-I often use the Heavens Above website to track satellites, and I wanted to create something just as precise; but with a polished and enjoyable mobile experience.
+I’m passionate about astronomy and regularly use the Heavens Above website to track satellites.
+I wanted to create an app with the same level of accuracy, but delivered through a polished and enjoyable mobile experience

 Technical Challenge